kun-dan/Todo_list/README.md

 1. Registration and Login:

+- Parent accounts only work when there is already a Child Account.
 - Use the application's registration feature to create a new account.
 - Log in with your username and password to access the task manager.

 2. Child and Parent Accounts:

    a.
 Creating a Parent Account:
    - Parents can create a parent account by selecting the "Create Parent Account" option during registration.
    - Provide the required details to create the parent account.

    b.
 Creating a Child Account:
    - Parents can create child accounts from their parent account.
    - Log in to the parent account and select the "Create Child Account" option.
    - Provide the required details to create the child account.
    - Child accounts are linked to the parent account for management purposes.

    c.
 Switching between Parent and Child Accounts:
    - Parents can switch between their parent account and their children's accounts.
    - After logging in as a parent, select the "Switch to Child Account" option.
    - Choose the child account you want to manage from the available options.
    - Task and reward management will be specific to the selected child account.

 3. Task Management: